RAGbridge/.github/profile/README.md

 ## What We Do

-RAGtools provides connectors and utilities to help you:
+RAGbridge provides connectors and utilities to help you:
 - Convert Figma designs into structured data for RAG systems
 - Transform Atlassian (Confluence/Jira) content into RAG-compatible formats
 - Standardize data preprocessing for RAG workflows